 It is understandable that you don’t want kids right now, but you will want them someday.
 You might have pondered, researched and done the preliminary math to know that freezing your eggs while you’re young keeps your options open to having children when you’re older.
-So, how do you decide if egg freezing is right for you or whether you are a good candidate?
+So, how do you decide if egg freezing is right for you or whether you are a good candidate for this process?

-When you are considering egg freezing and want to learn more about the process, the first thing to do is to schedule an appointment with a fertility specialist or a reputable fertility agency like RSMC to talk it over and get some preliminary tests done.
+When you are considering egg freezing and want to learn more about the process, the first thing to do is to schedule an appointment with a fertility specialist or a reputable fertility agency like RSMC (San Diego & Irvine) to talk it over and get some preliminary tests done.

 Before walking through the doors of a fertility agency for the first time, there are some steps that you should take to ensure that you are fully prepared.

 Most insurance plans do not cover the cost of egg freezing, but it’s always worth checking to be safe.
 If you find that coverage is available, you would want a clinic who accepts your insurance.
-The cost of preliminary testing may be covered, as it is considered diagnostic.
+Since the preliminary testing is diagnostic, the insurance will cover the same.
 This can sum up to a nice savings.

 You don’t need to be the perfect specimen to freeze your eggs.
 However, for a better chance of long-term success, it’s important that you are at a healthy weight and don’t smoke.
 You can have a basic physical examination through your ‘general physician’.
 A complete STI (sexually transmitted infections) screening is also good to have done before your first egg freezing appointment.

 The egg freezing process is not time-consuming, but there are a series of required appointments throughout the process.
 Most are time sensitive.
 You’ll want to find a window of time when there are no potential scheduling conflicts such as travel or meetings.
 You’ll spend approximately two weeks on fertility medication during the ovarian stimulation phase of your egg donation cycle.
-Towards the end of this phase, you’re required to be at the clinic a few times to be monitored via ultrasound.
+Towards the end of this phase, the clinic will require you a few times in order to monitor via ultrasound.
 This will determine when you’re ready for the retrieval process.
 For the egg retrieval itself, you should plan to take the day off work to completely recover.

 It’s normal to have jitters before meeting your doctor for your first appointment.
-It’s a good idea to be prepared with a list of questions that you can ask.
+You can prepare yourself with a list of questions.
+This is a good idea.
 Always remember to carry a pen and a notebook to jot down bullet points and answers.
 When new medical information is flying at you; it will be a challenge to keep everything straight in your head.
 Below is a list of questions that will help you get off to a good start.